pdincubus/MODX-Revo-Boilerplate/README.md

 * If you *only* want the snippets, chunks, assets and templates - use the default package.
 * If you want the *full* package - install the "subpackages" transport package.
 This includes many of the above mentioned extras rolled in.

-<del>Assets are not included in this package.
-To install, FTP to your /core/packages/ directory, go to Package Management and instead of clicking "Download Extras", click the arrow and choose "Search Locally For Packages".

-You _need_ to remember to _change_ the SimpleSearch "landing page" id, as well as things for FormIt in the fi.contact-form chunk.

-Then install in the usual way once the package is detected.</del>

 Now available on the MODX Extras repo

 [MODX-Revo-Boilerplate](http://modx.com/extras/package/modxrevoboilerplate)

 [MODX-Revo-Boilerplate-With-Subpackages](http://modx.com/extras/package/modxrevoboilerplatewithsubpackages)

 ##Additional

-Thanks (as usual) to [Mister John](https://github.com/johnnoel) for a couple of the snippets which accompany the SimpleSearch on the Page Not Found error page.
+* Thanks (as usual) to [Mister John](https://github.com/johnnoel) for a couple of the snippets which accompany the SimpleSearch on the Page Not Found error page.
+* The background-size polyfill is from: [Louis Remi on Github](https://github.com/louisremi/background-size-polyfill)
+* The box-sizing polyfill is from: [Schepp on Github](https://github.com/Schepp/box-sizing-polyfill)